reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 ### Install ReactJS.NET

 We need to install ReactJS.NET to the newly-created project.
 This is accomplished using NuGet, a package manager for .NET.

-Right-click on the "ReactDemo" project in the Solution Explorer and select "Manage NuGet Packages".
-Click the "Browse" tab, search for "React.AspNet", and install the **React.AspNet** package.
+1. Right-click on the "ReactDemo" project in the Solution Explorer
+1. Select "Manage NuGet Packages"
+1. Click the "Browse" tab
+1. Search for "React.AspNet"
+1. Install the **React.AspNet** package

 [<img src="/img/tutorial/nuget_core_650.png" alt="Screenshot: Install NuGet Packages" width="650" />](/img/tutorial/nuget_core.png)

-We also need to modify the `Startup.cs` file to initialize ReactJS.NET.
+We need to modify the `Startup.cs` file to initialize ReactJS.NET.
 You can learn more about this on the [Getting Started on ASP.NET Core](/getting-started/aspnetcore.html) page.
 Open `Startup.cs` and perform the following changes:

 At the top of the file, add: